layilin/SP23-33852/_texts/full-text.md

 - To save the wretch by antidote or spell.
 [380]

 - IN magic spells, in Obia, all the sons
-- Of sable Africk trust:—Ye, sacred nine![^f144n2]
+- Of sable Africk trust:—Ye, sacred nine!
 - (For ye each hidden preparation know)
 - Transpierce the gloom, which ignorance and fraud
 - Have render'd awful; tell the laughing world [385]
 - Of what these wonder-working charms are made.

 > blacks imagine that its blow, if not mortal, will at least occasion long and troublesome disorders.
 A belief in magic is inseparable from human nature, but those nations are most addicted thereto, among whom learning, and of course, philosophy have least obtained.
-As in all other countries, so in Guinea,[^f144n3] the conjurers, as they have more understanding, so are they almost always more wicked than the common herd of their deluded countrymen; and as the negroe-magicians can do mischief, so they can also do good on a plantation, provided they are kept by the white people in proper subordination.
+As in all other countries, so in Guinea, the conjurers, as they have more understanding, so are they almost always more wicked than the common herd of their deluded countrymen; and as the negroe-magicians can do mischief, so they can also do good on a plantation, provided they are kept by the white people in proper subordination.

 [^f144n1]: Dryness, thirst.

-[^f144n2]: The nine muses of art, literature, and science.

-[^f144n3]: A region on the west coast of Africa that served as a center of the Atlantic slave trade.
-It included parts of modern-day Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, and Cameroon but is not to be confused with the modern nation of Guinea on the western coast of Africa.

 ---